gylim/chainshot-EthBlockExplorer/README.md

 ### Future Work

-- Make the navbar aware of routing changes
+- Make the navbar update the active tab when navigating with in-page links
-- Determine the gas price based on how much has been spent on the latest transactions.
-For example, you could use the average of the last 500 transactions to determine the current expected price